 “There are very few things in the cafe that would give away that we’re vegan,” says Fernback.
 And he’s right.
 The store has subtle pictures and a tiny sign behind the bar that reads: House milk is oat.
 “If someone asks for a latte, I make them a latte with oat.
 I don’t say: ‘By the way, this is going to be oat milk.’”

-Despite being a completely vegan cafe, The Fields Beneath is still regarded as one of London’s top 40 coffee shops.
+Despite being a completely vegan cafe, The Fields Beneath still ranks among London’s top 40 coffee shops.
 It’s a sweet spot to be in for a place that began as a coffee cart on Bridge Approach near Primrose Hill in 2011.
-It was called The Sandwich.
-And the Spoon, and ran for six months.
+It was called The Sandwich and the Spoon, and ran for six months.
 But then, after his landlady increased his rent to push him out, so her daughter could move in, he found this site in Kentish Town and opened The Fields Beneath in 2012 with a customer from his old stall.

-“That was good until it wasn’t good.
-And we split after a year-and-a-half.”
-Recalls Fernback.
+“That was good until it wasn’t good, and we split after a year-and-a-half,” recalls Fernback.
 But he slowly built the place up, and now it stands amongst London’s best.
-He briefly opening another site in Camden Town last year.
-But the space wasn’t working out.
-And shut soon after.
+He briefly opened another site in Camden Town last year.
+But the space wasn’t working out, and shut soon after.
 “I don’t think I’m a multi-site person,” he reflects.

 For a long time, The Fields Beneath’s bestselling food items were ham and cheese croissants and toasties, two products Fernback didn’t think were possible to lose.
 But after going vegan, he realised he couldn’t hold out for too long.